 Raymond is a tiny town located in the state of Ohio.
 With a population of 280 people and just one neighborhood, Raymond is the 748th largest community in Ohio.
-Much of the housing stock in Raymond was built prior to World War II, making it one of the older and more historic towns in the country.
+Raymond has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 When you are in Raymond, you'll notice that it is more blue-collar than most other communities in America.
 83.33% of Raymond’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Raymond is a town of transportation and shipping workers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Raymond who work in healthcare (8.89%), teaching (7.78%), and office and administrative support (0.00%).